 Photos are only as good as the weakest link that created them.
 (Unless the photographer got lucky.)
 This consists of the quality and consistency of the lighting in addition to the quality of the cameras and lenses.
-It also includes the skills of the photographer: mastery of light, attention to detail, expertise and artistic ability with Photoshop other post-production programs; and the people skills that are so necessary to evoke the desired expressions in photos with people.
+It also includes the skills of the photographer: mastery of light, attention to detail, expertise and artistic ability with Photoshop other post-production programs; and the people skills that are so necessary to evoke the desired body language in photos that include people.

 A sampling of some of the lights and modifiers in the studio.
 Having just the right tools for the job speeds up photo sessions and gives superior results.
 All of these lights are in addition to his more portable location lighting equipment.
 To do a job well, you need the right tools.

 Professional Hasselblad and Nikon digital cameras, as well as the 39 megapixel Fujifilm GX 680III medium format camera system (providing creative perspective and focus controls generally associated with large format photography), deliver incredibly detailed images for starters.

 (But data capture is only the first step.)

 Rich performs all post-production on a professional series, hardware calibrated Eizo monitor.
 Doing this ensures that what Rich sees is what you’ll get.
 You can be sure that when your images go to print or on the web that they’ll look their best.